arohit-talari/home-credit-default-risk/README.md

 ---
 <h2 align="center">Dataset & Scope</h2>

-The analysis uses the Home Credit Default Risk dataset — borrower-level application data capturing creditworthiness indicators across a large population of underbanked loan applicants.
+The analysis uses the Home Credit Default Risk dataset, borrower-level application data capturing creditworthiness indicators across a large population of underbanked loan applicants.
 The original dataset spans **307,511 records** across 122 columns, covering demographic, financial, employment, and behavioral attributes.

 Before analysis began, the dataset was narrowed to a single analytical table of 25 columns.
 The full scoping rationale and exclusion decisions are documented in the Data Cleaning section.